KK-Designs/version-tools/README.md

 ---

-# Major version check
+# Version tools
-A small module to check if two specified version numbers are major changes
+A small module to check the information about versions, such as parsing version data, and checking if the two version is a major change.

 ---